Frequently Asked Questions | Placeit

 How do I change my email address?

-How to change your notification preferences
+How to change your notification preferences?

 Do you have an API?